devrajchhikara/backendTest/secure_file_sharing/README.md

 # Features:

--User Authentication: Ops Users and Client Users can create accounts and log in.
+- User Authentication: Ops Users and Client Users can create accounts and log in.

--File Upload: Ops Users can upload files, limited to .pptx, .docx, and .xlsx formats.
+- File Upload: Ops Users can upload files, limited to .pptx, .docx, and .xlsx formats.

--Email Verification: Client Users receive an email verification link upon sign-up.
+- Email Verification: Client Users receive an email verification link upon sign-up.

--Secure File Download: Client Users can download files with secure, encrypted URLs.
+- Secure File Download: Client Users can download files with secure, encrypted URLs.

--File Listing: Client Users can view a list of all uploaded files.
+- File Listing: Client Users can view a list of all uploaded files.

 # Installation and Setup